LesFerch/RightClickTools/doc/v2/README.md

 5. For the "Enable privilege elevation task" option, see the note below to decide if you want this.
 6. Click OK to continue with the installation.

+**Note**: The installer will automatically run in your Windows current lanaguage.
+If you wish to force the installer to run in a different language, you can specific that language on the command line using its two letter code.
+For example:

+`RightClickTools-Setup /lang=en`

-The right-click menu items will be created for the user that is currently logged on interactively.
+**Note**: The right-click menu items will be created for the user that is currently logged on interactively.
 If you wish to add the right-click menu items to *other* users, log on as each user and run **RightClickTools-Setup.exe** again.

 ### Portable Install